All car accidents have the potential to cause serious accidents. Some of the most common types of car collisions that occur on the road include:

 Contact Our Car Accident Attorney Today

 We understand the difficulties our clients face after sustaining injuries and property damage, and we are proud to help them pick up the pieces and rebuild their lives.
-Our firm believes the responsible parties should be held liable for their negligent actions, and we can fight for your rights.
+Whether you were involved in a minor fender bender or a major T-bone collision, our firm believes the responsible parties should be held liable for their negligent actions, and we can fight for your rights.

 Contact Smith & Stallworth, Attorneys at Law today to schedule a FREE consultation!